tatianegercina/FinTech/03-Projects/Project-02/PresentationGuidelines.md

 # Presentation Guidelines

-You are free to structure your presentations to your liking, but students tend to have success with the following format.
+You are free to structure your presentations to your liking, but students tend to have success with the following format:

 * Title Slide